Document Control FAQ’s

 What are the benefits of document control software?

-A significant benefit of document control is the ability to pull and replace all out-of-date materials automatically.
+A significant benefit of document control software is the ability to pull and replace all out-of-date materials automatically.
 This benefit means that there’s little risk of a worker accidentally using an outdated production manual, which would risk interrupting critical processes.
 In short, document control directly translates into increased worker safety and productivity.

-How does document control improve productivity?
+How does document control improve management productivity?

 Document control improves productivity in several respects: